Tyne-James Organ: 2016–2019: Persevere

-2020–present: Necessary Evil
+2020–2022: Necessary Evil

-In May 2020, Organ released "Hold Me Back", the lead single from his debut studio album.
-The song, which was described by Australian Independent Record Labels Association as a "raw and formidable rock track" was inspired by the Me Too movement and his own interactions with misogyny in a night clubs of Melbourne.
-Organ said "On a night out with friends, I witnessed a confronting and horrible incident of harassment against one of the female friends I was with.
+In May 2020, Organ released the single "Hold Me Back".
+The song, which was described by Australian Independent Record Labels Association as a "raw and formidable rock track" was inspired by the Me Too movement and his own interactions with misogyny in the night clubs of Melbourne.
+Organ said: "On a night out with friends, I witnessed a confronting and horrible incident of harassment against one of the female friends I was with.
 Seeing my friend be assaulted like that and seeing how it affected her really shocked me.
 We confronted the perpetrator and got him barred from the club.
 But knowing that so many women go through this experience, I just couldn't shake the sense of anger within me, and this song was written shortly after that awful night."
-Proceeds from sales/streams went towards the White Ribbon Foundation.
+Proceeds from the sales and streams of the song went towards White Ribbon Australia.

 In March 2021, Organ announced the release of his debut album, Necessary Evil, alongside the single "Sunday Suit".
-The album was created in 2020 with frequent collaborator Chris Collins in Collin's NSW hinterland studio, Stokers Siding Necessary Evil was released on 22 May 2021.
+The album was recorded in 2020 with Australian producer, engineer, songwriter and singer Chris Collins in Collins' studio at Stokers Siding in the New South Wales hinterland.
+Necessary Evil was released on 22 May 2021.

+In June 2021, he performed at the Factory Theatre in Sydney, with his band comprising The Preatures guitarist Jack Moffitt, as well as Kelton Hirst and Andrew Banovich.
+The same band toured most of the Australian capitals in 2023.

+2023–present: The Other Side

+In June 2023, Organ released the single, "Blue".

+In May 2025, Organ released his second studio album, The Other Side.
+It was preceded by the singles "Blue", "All On Me" and "One Way Ticket".

+Personal life

+Organ’s father was the Wollongong singer and entertainer Rikki Organ, who died in 2016.

+As of 2017, Organ was living in Melbourne.
+In 2024, he revealed that he had been diagnosed with bipolar disorder.